 Shortly after the opening scenes of the premiere, the episode title was revealed in bold letters — a clear callback to the comics.
 In each book, panels of the story were shared ahead of the title, which was also displayed in big, bold letters.

-be without Dr. Manhattan on Mars?
+What would Watchmen be without Dr. Manhattan on Mars?
 Viewers caught a glimpse of the superhuman when a screen broadcasting video from the planet played in the background.

 In a presentation during her son Topher’s (Dylan Schmobing) class, Angela (King) demonstrates how to separate egg whites and yolks, creating a makeshift smiley face.
 Comic fans will recognize the imagery as a callback to The Comedian’s iconic blood-splattered badge from the original story.
 Note the bloody red spot on the left eye, which is also similar to the badge from the book.